rrcobb/backgammon/devlog.md

 - explain move
   - text description of move
 - render bar pieces in the middle
+- reveal longer description from the short summary line

 ## UI / TODO

-- reveal longer description from the short summary line
 - show what moved (arrows? shadows?)
-  - show on hover
+  - show when we hover / when we expand
 - undo / reset to a position
 - reorder game panels so it fits on different screen sizes
   - history below